About this series

-Intelligent Systems, Control and Automation: Science and Engineering, the new name for the series formerly known as Microprocessor-Based and Intelligent Systems Engineering Bookseries, has published around thirty books on developments in this interesting field that borders on so many disciplines and has so many practical applications: human-like biomechanics, humanoid robotics, intelligent control of robotic systems, robot interaction with different kinds of environments, automation, computer and control engineering, but also neural networks, fuzzy logic, genetic algorithms, nonlinear dynamics and control, and of course theoretical mechanics.
-This wide range of topics, approaches, perspectives and applications is reflected in a large readership of researchers and practioners in various fields, as well as graduate students who want to learn more on a given subject.
+Intelligent Systems, Control and Automation: Science and Engineering book series publishes books on scientific, engineering, and technological developments in this interesting field that borders on so many disciplines and has so many practical applications: human-like biomechanics, industrial robotics, mobile robotics, service and social robotics, humanoid robotics, mechatronics, intelligent control, industrial process control, power systems control, industrial and office automation, unmanned aviation systems, teleoperation systems, energy systems, transportation systems, driverless cars, human-robot interaction, computer and control engineering, but also computational intelligence, neural networks, fuzzy systems, genetic algorithms, neurofuzzy systems and control, nonlinear dynamics and control, and of course adaptive, complex and self-organizing systems.
+This wide range of topics, approaches, perspectives and applications is reflected in a large readership of researchers and practitioners in various fields, as well as graduate students who want to learn more on a given subject.

-The current Series Editor is Professor S. G. Tzafestas, National Technical University of Athens, Greece.
-He is assisted by an Editorial Advisory Board who help to select the most interesting and cutting edge manuscripts for the series.
+The series has received an enthusiastic acceptance by the scientific and engineering community, and is continuously receiving an increasing number of high-quality proposals from both academia and industry.
+The current Series Editor is Kimon Valavanis, University of Denver, Colorado, USA.
+He is assisted by an Editorial Advisory Board who help to select the most interesting and cutting edge manuscripts for the series:

 Alexandre Brandao, UFV, Brazil